umarucoin/stapcoin/README.md

 What is STAPcoin(STAP)?
 -----------------------

-STAPcoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+STAPcoin is one of DASH clone currency that enables anonymous, instant payments to anyone, anywhere in the world.
 STAP uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 STAP Core is the name of the open